layer6ai-labs/CNNEmbed/README.md

 ```
 Notes:
 * By default, both document embedding learning and classifier happen on single GPU.
-* On our environment (described above), after 30 epoches (approximately 6 hours), the classifier gets 90% accuracy on test dataset.
+* On our environment (described above), after 30 epochs (approximately 6 hours), the classifier gets 90% accuracy on the IMDB test set.
 * If `train.py` has been run once and cached data are in the `--cache-dir`, removing `--preprocessing` parameter from train command would make it much faster.
 However, you **HAVE TO** redo the preprocessing whenever you want to change to a different dataset or model architecture.

-## Experiment Results
+## IMDB Results

+Training loss and validation classification accuracy curves for the IMDB dataset.
+We train the classifier every 10 epochs and record the best accuracy (upper bound).

 <p align="center">
 <a href="https://layer6.ai/"><img src="https://github.com/layer6ai-labs/CNNEmbed/blob/prep/logos/training_loss.png" width="70%"></a>